neednotapply/TerminalAI/README.md

 Basic script to converse with Ollama endpoints.
-"endpoints.csv" needs to be populated with valid Ollama endpoints.
+`data/endpoints.csv` needs to be populated with valid Ollama endpoints.

 Use `launcher.sh` (Linux/macOS) or `launcher.bat` (Windows) for a retro
 ANSI menu that lets you choose between scanning Shodan and starting the TerminalAI chat client.

-Conversations are stored per model in the `conversations` directory.
+Conversations are stored per model in `data/conversations`.
 After selecting a model you can resume a previous chat if one exists or start a new session.
 Requests to chat-style endpoints still resend the full message history and the request timeout grows with conversation length.
 When the lower-level